 Around Bira, in South Sulawesi, the crafting of Phinisis has been handed down for generations and is often carried out only with the most basic tools.
 The distinct shipbuilding culture originates from a myth based on the creation of the first boat ever built by their ancestors.
 Mystical beliefs and the mythology of boat building still permeate the entire crafting process.
 The building process still involves many rituals and ceremonies, highlighting the spiritual bond between the builders and the sea.

 Traditional Boat Building in Bira

-The cultural significance of phinisi boat building runs deep in the Bugis and Makassar communities.
+The cultural significance of Phinisi boat building runs deep in the Bugis and Makassar communities.
 It is closely tied to their seafaring heritage.
-For centuries, these communities have relied on phinisi boats for trade, fishing, and transportation.
-Furhermore, the vessels have played an important role in their cultural and social practices.
-In addition to their practical uses, Phinisiss are also highly valued for their aesthetic qualities.
-The vessels are often adorned with intricate carvings and brightly painted motifs, which reflect the individual style and personality of the boat’s owner.
+For centuries, these communities have relied on Phinisi boats for trade, fishing, and transportation.
+Furthermore, the vessels have played an important role in their cultural and social practices.
+In addition to their practical uses, Phinisis are also highly valued for their aesthetic qualities.
+The boats are often adorned with intricate carvings and brightly painted motifs, which reflect the individual style and personality of the owner.

 The modern Phinisi is now crafted from Ironwood and Bangkirai, but retains the same unique design, that has been used to sail across the Indonesian Archipelago since the 17th century.
 Nowadays, the Phinisi boats are a mixture of ancient traditions, combined with modern-day design, amenities, and technology.
 Luxurious master cabins, beautiful interiors and fine dining are just a few highlights of today’s state of exploring Indonesia on a Phinisi.